paeddym/Systemprogrammierung/README.md

 ==========================

 You will see several modules in the [`src/` subdirectory of the project](src/).
-Some of them already contain a little bit of code.
+Some of them already contain a little bit of code and comments giving you some hints about what to do.

+You will find some functions setting `errno` to `ENOSYS` and returning an error.
+This is just a convention for functions that are not yet implemented, making them fail in a defined way instead of doing something random.
+**When you have implemented such a function, it should no longer fail with `ENOSYS`!**

 Each module has a given purpose as described below.